 Medical professionals in the U.S. tend to use more expensive treatments, which requires the purchase, maintenance and upgrading of more expensive technologies.
 While primary care physicians are typically used more in other countries, here we are treated more by specialists, who are more expensive.

 5. No comparison shopping

-Shopping around for the best price is fairly easy for other goods and services, but finding out and compare medical costs for any particular procedure or treatment is complicated and most patients aren’t motivated to do so.
+Shopping around for the best price is fairly easy for other goods and services, but finding out and comparing medical costs for any particular procedure or treatment is complicated and most patients aren’t motivated to do so.

 6. Malpractice protection

-In the U.S., consumers ultimately pay more because medical providers have to purchase significant amount of malpractice insurance.
+In the U.S., consumers ultimately pay more because medical providers have to a purchase significant amount of malpractice insurance.
 This drives up costs in every area, because providers charge more to pay for the protection.

 7. Lack of government involvement

 In most developed countries, the government has a major role in negotiating healthcare costs.
 There’s a lack of political support for doing so in the U.S. right now, so the government can’t negotiate lower costs for drugs, equipment and hospital fees.
 Many countries have single-payer systems, which tend to result in lower administrative costs (investopedia.com).